 The AAF is chaired by the Department of Infrastructure and Regional Development who also provide Secretariat support.

 Review of the Disability Access Facilitation Plans (DAFP)

-Airline and airport operators are encouraged to publish Disability Access Facilitation Plans (DAFP) to communicate their approach to meeting the needs of passengers with disabilities.
+Since 2009, airline and airport operators have been encouraged to develop and publish Disability Access Facilitation Plans (DAFPs) to communicate their individual approach to meeting the needs of passengers with disabilities.